INDIVIDUAL HEALTH INSURANCE

 Also known as “Obamacare plans”, this type of major medical insurance meets the ACA’s minimum essential coverage requirements.
 These plans are eligible for lower premiums through government subsidies.
 See if you qualify.

-Also known as “short-term health insurance”, non-ACA plans can be an affordable alternative for individuals who are in good health and don’t need coverage for maternity, mental health, substance abuse, or a preexisting condition.
-There is no designated enrollment period for these plans — you can apply at any time.
+Also known as “short-term health insurance”, non-ACA plans can be an affordable alternative for those who are in good health and don’t need coverage for maternity, mental health, substance abuse, or preexisting conditions.
+There is no designated enrollment period for these plans; you can apply at any time.

 Still have questions?